AFPHM John Snow Scholarship 2017

 The AFPHM John Snow Scholarship acknowledges the best medical school student presentation relating to public health at the RACP Congress or AFPHM Annual Scientific Meeting.

-Stage 1: Medical students are invited to submit a piece of written work relating to any of the AFPHM competencies that they have submitted (or could potentially submit) for formative or summative assessment to their medical school, a reflection piece and a presentation plan describing how they would present their work at the RACP Congress or AFPHM Annual Scientific Meeting.
+Stage 1: Medical students are invited to submit a piece of written work relating to any of the AFPHM competencies.
+This may or may not have already been submitted for formal or summative assessment to their medical school.
+Also required is a reflection piece and a presentation plan describing how they would present their work at the RACP Congress or AFPHM Annual Scientific Meeting.

 Stage 2: A representative from each Australian State/Territory and New Zealand will be invited to present at the following year's RACP Congress or AFPHM Annual Scientific Meeting where the presentations will be judged, and a national recipient will be selected.

-Applications will be assessed by each AFPHM Regional Committee which will select a regional finalist representative to attend and present at the 15th World Congress on Public Health in Melbourne from 3 - 7 April 2017 where a national recipient will be selected.
+Applications will be assessed by each AFPHM Regional Committee which will select a regional finalist representative to attend and present at the RACP Congress 2018 where a national recipient will be selected.

 The prize for each regional representative is:

-- Travel assistance (up to AUD $600) and full registration to attend the 15th World Congress on Public Health in Melbourne, including the AFPHM President's Dinner.
+- Travel assistance (up to AUD $600) and full registration to attend the RACP Congress in 2018, including the AFPHM President's Dinner.
 Participants and the national recipient also receive a certificate in recognition of their achievement.

 Eligibility and Requirements